• Skip to primary navigation

 You'll only need a few simple ingredients to make these quick pickles.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Vegetables: I like to use green beans, cauliflower florets, and mini peppers.
+• Vegetables: I use green beans, cauliflower florets, and mini peppers.
 But you can use any vegetables you like.
 Cucumbers are an obvious choice, and carrots or radishes are good too.

-Sweetener: This is optional, but it helps balance out the acidity of the vinegar.
+• Sweetener: This is optional, but it helps balance out the vinegar's acidity.
 You can use any granulated sweetener or the equivalent in stevia.
-The nutrition info below assumes that a non-nutritive sweetener was used.
+The nutrition info below assumes that a no-sugar sweetener was used.

-Salt and spices: I use kosher salt, whole peppercorns, whole coriander, and a dry bay leaf.
+• Salt and spices: Kosher salt, whole peppercorns, whole coriander, and a dry bay leaf.

 Instructions

-Next, prepare the brine: Combine water, vinegar, garlic, sweetener, salt and spices in a small saucepan.
+Prepare the brine: Combine water, vinegar, garlic, sweetener, salt, and spices in a small saucepan.
 Stir to dissolve the sweetener and the salt.
 Bring the mixture to a boil over high heat.

-Allow the mixture to slightly cool, then pour it over the vegetables.
+Allow the mixture to cool slightly, pour it over the vegetables, and seal the jar.

-Cover the jar tightly, allow it to cool to room temperature, then refrigerate it for at least six hours and preferably overnight.
+Allow the jar to cool to room temperature, then refrigerate it for at least six hours, preferably overnight.
+At this point, you can go ahead and serve your tasty homemade pickles!

 As quick as this recipe is, you still want to allow the pickles to rest for several hours in the fridge.
-You definitely don't want to eat them right away or even within a couple of hours from making them.
+You don't want to eat them immediately or even within a couple of hours of making them.

 What vegetables are good for pickling?